 Why intern abroad?

-Immerse yourself in a new culture, acquire skills, attain personal growth, explore possible career paths, prepare for future job placements, develop language skills...but don't take our word for it - check out the videos to hear directly from UI students!
+Immerse yourself in a new culture, acquire skills, attain personal growth, explore possible career paths, prepare for future job placements, and develop language skills.

 We've done the work for you!